 What are Critical Areas Regulations?

-The Critical Areas regulations are generally intended to protect a variety of critical areas such as wetlands, watercourses/ streams, and geologically hazardous or sensitive areas.
+The Critical Areas code is generally intended to protect a variety of critical areas such as wetlands, watercourses/ streams, and geologically hazardous or sensitive areas.
 Protection of Critical Areas is mandated by the Washington State Growth Management Act (RCW 36.70A).
 The rules protecting critical areas are updated approximately every 8 years by the City to ensure that the "Best Available Science" is considered as the regulations are updated.

 The final Shoreline Master Program (SMP) was adopted by the City of Mercer Island in 2015 following an extensive update between 2009 and 2015.
 Preparation of a SMP is mandated by the Washington State Shoreline Management Act (RCW 90.58).
 The SMP regulates development generally within 200 feet of the shoreline of Lake Washington.
 The SMP is intended to address three major policy goals: 1) encourage water-dependent uses; 2) protecting the shoreline natural resources; and 3)promoting public access to the shoreline.
 The SMP is also updated every 8 years to ensure consistency with any amended state regulations.